SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <a href="#arminian" style="font-style:Italic;font-size:1.4em;">V. Arminian Theology</a>

 Arminian theology is a counter reformation that erroneously reintroduces synergism back in the the Church.
-While this may be true, it is also true I believe that they are saved based on a [technicality](https://youtu.be/t2cZ0-CJ6iM).
+While this may be true, it is also true that I believe that they are saved based on a [technicality](https://youtu.be/t2cZ0-CJ6iM).
 Jack Van Impe was my second teacher in my young adulthood and I have no doubt that may lives were brought to Christ through both Graham & Jack.

 <!-- Synergism says that humans and God work together to bring about salvation.
 While those listed here are not in cults, the cults have also been synergistic, as Christianity is monergistic historically. -->